 What practices are relevant in continuous performance testing today?
 We talked about this with an expert panel made up of Roger Abelenda, Andréi Guchin, Sofia Palamarchuk, Paul Holland, Andy Hohenner, and Eric Proegler.

-Two important Software Testing conferences will take place in Uruguay next December: WOPR29 and Quality Sense.
+Two important Software Testing conferences will take place in Uruguay next December, which will do a great contribution to the field of continuous performance testing.
+Their names are WOPR29 and Quality Sense.
 What makes this so important?
 As a result of these kinds of events, software experts worldwide can network and share ideas, contributing to the development of quality software.

 The small South American country of Uruguay, with a population of about 3.5 million, ranks among the top software exporters in the world.
 Financial Times informed that “more than 1.000 software development companies” operate in Uruguay, generating almost $1bn in exports, mostly to the US.
 That makes it one of the world’s leading software exporters per capita.”